Skip to content

 Acute myeloid leukemia (AML) is a rare disease which mainly affects the elderly.
 It is a cancer of the blood and bone marrow marked by rapid disease progression if untreated.

-Acute myeloid leukemia is the most common acute leukemia in adults and affects 5/100,000 inhabitants in Europe, i.e., more than 20,000 new cases each year.1 The two-year survival rate of 75 years old patients with AML is below 10%.2
+Acute myeloid leukemia is the most common acute leukemia in adults and affects 5/100,000 inhabitants in Europe, i.e., more than 20,000 new cases each year.1 The five-year survival rate of +60-year-old patients with AML is is less than 10%.2

 In the United States, the disease represents 1.2% of new cancer diagnoses each year, around one-third of all diagnosed leukemia cases, and is the cause of 10,000 deaths every year.